AZ GOP v. Hobbs – Early Voting and Elections Procedures Manual (AZ)

 On June 6, Judge Lee Jantzen entered an order denying all relief and upheld no-excuse early voting, citing Arizona’s long history of mail-in voting and concluding: “There is nothing in the Arizona Constitution which expressly prohibits the legislature from authorizing new voting laws, including ‘no-excuse’ mail-in ballots.”

 The plaintiffs appealed Judge Jantzen’s order on June 15 and filed their opening appeals brief on June 28.
 They sought an emergency petition to transfer the appeal to the Arizona Supreme Court.
 The Supreme Court rejected the petition on July 8, after which plaintiffs moved for expedited appeal, which the Court of Appeals also rejected on July 12.
 Secretary Hobbs filed her answering brief to the plaintiffs’ appeals brief on August 8.
 The plaintiffs’ filed a consolidated reply brief on August 29.
+On December 7, 2022 the court of appeals held oral arguments.

 - AZ GOP Petition for Special Action